-- 1 Set internal deadlines that will allow your centre to meet the mark submission deadline published by the awarding body.
+- Set internal deadlines that will allow your centre to meet the deadline for the submission of marks and candidates' work, as published by the awarding body.
 This will enable the awarding body to meet the deadlines for completion of moderation and release of results.

-Awarding bodies may refuse to accept work submitted after the deadline. - 2 Follow the awarding body's instructions regarding the submission of marks.
+Awarding bodies may refuse to accept work submitted after the deadline. - Follow the awarding body's instructions regarding the submission of marks.
 This can normally be done electronically.
 It is the responsibility of centres to carefully check the marks they are submitting to an awarding body in order to minimise errors.
 Marks for all candidates, not just the sample submitted, must be checked by the centre for both addition and transcription errors before submission. - 3 Submit supporting documentation required by the awarding body: - authentication of candidates' work; - confirmation that internal standardisation has been undertaken; - any subject-specific information.